Chia-Chi-Shen/Blogo/README.md

 ## How to Use 💡
 ### Vercel App
-Blogo has been deployed on [https://blogo.vercel.app/](https://blogo.vercel.app/) ( using [facebook/react repository](https://github.com/facebook/react/issues) as an example )
+Blogo has been deployed on [https://blogo.vercel.app/](https://blogo.vercel.app/) <br/>
+( using [facebook/react](https://github.com/facebook/react/issues) repository as an example )
 ### On your computer
 0. Please install [Node.js](https://nodejs.org/en/) before launching the project
 1. ```git clone``` to download this repository
 2. Register a new OAuth application to get your own client id and secret [here](https://github.com/settings/applications/new)
-    - please set **Homepage URL** and **Authorization callback URL** to ```https://127.0.0.1:3000/``` ( GitHub official documentation recommends using '127.0.0.1' over 'localhost'. )
+    - please set **Homepage URL** and **Authorization callback URL** to ```https://127.0.0.1:3000/```
+      <br/>( GitHub official documentation recommends using '127.0.0.1' over 'localhost'. )
 3. Set necessary environment variables:
     - add a new ```.env.local``` file under root directory
     - add following environment variables: